 After the request selection is made, the label and message below update dynamically in response.
 The responsive labels and messages can be configured by location, EU regions for example, or on a per portal basis.
 At that point, the candidate has the option to enter additional comments prior to submitting, or cancel out of the request page altogether, if they do not wish to make a request.

 The new search type, Personal Data Request, provides default search templates and allows user admins to review the personal data requests made by candidates via the Data Subject Requests page.
 In addition to search results, users can review and take action on associated information related to the particular candidate and view the most recent platform user to make updates to the request.

 Now that GDPR has arrived and its requirements are in full effect, iCIMS plans to continue to make compliance a priority and update the platform accordingly along the way.
-Be sure to visit the iCARE release readiness page in the coming weeks as we continue to make GDPR related updates and improvements.
+Be sure to visit the iCARE release readiness page as we continue to make GDPR related updates and improvements.